SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_turbidity_tsd10/README.md

 ## Summary ##

-This project shows the implementation of a Turbidity driver using Turbidity Click and TSD10 sensor with an EFR32xG24 explorer kit.
+This project shows the implementation of a Turbidity driver using Turbidity Click and TSD10 sensor with the Silicon Labs Platform.

 Turbidity Click Bundle: This bundle gives you everything you need to take high-accuracy turbidity measurements.
 It allows users to combine Turbidity Sensor with Turbidity Click via an additional 3-wire Male to Male Cable - 15 cm to measure the relative clarity of any liquid.
 Turbidity Click allows users to upgrade their projects with a sensor that senses the cloudiness or haziness of a fluid caused by large numbers of individual particles invisible to the naked eye.